 Defining Replication Keys

-After you set a collection to sync, you’ll be prompted to select a Replication Key.
+After you set a collection to replicate, you’ll be prompted to select a Replication Key.

 After you select a field from the drop-down, click the Update Settings button.